 Melanie Murphy is just one of thousands of brides-to-be whose weddings have been upended by the coronavirus pandemic.
-Between wedding dress shortages, flight cancellations and the recent transition into UK lockdown, what is supposed to be the happiest day of their lives is turning out to be one of the most stressful.
+Between wedding dress shortages, flight cancellations and the ongoing UK lockdown, what is supposed to be the happiest day of their lives is turning out to be one of the most stressful.
 Melanie experienced it first-hand.

 Melanie and Thomas tied the knot at a registry office